Wayfaring Views

 With reunification, came a flood of cheap and free dilapidated housing stock, which provided a home for disaffected drop-outs, punks and starving artists.

 That freedom of spirit combined with scruffy pre-gentrified working class neighborhoods are always a combustible mix for street art.
 Shoreditch London, San Francisco’s Mission District and Melbourne’s Fitzroy neighborhood all fit that bill.
-And like Berlin, they all have a robust street art scene.
+And like Berlin, they each have a robust street art scene.

 Fast forward to today and street art in Berlin is still going strong.
 Not everyone is happy about it however.
 Berlin officials still consider graffiti illegal, although since it drives a sizable chunk of the city’s tourism economy, they don’t bother much about it.
 This means that well-respected guerrilla works will stay up longer than in cities that are more diligent about enforcement.